Jean Walton

 Jean Brosius Walton (March 6, 1914 – July 5, 2006) was an American academic administrator and women's studies scholar.
 She spent the bulk of her career at Pomona College in Claremont, California.

 Born to a Pennsylvania Quaker family, Walton grew up at George School and studied mathematics at Swarthmore College, Brown University and the University of Pennsylvania.
-She joined Pomona College in 1949 as Dean of Women, and was promoted to Dean of Students in 1969 and Vice President for Student Affairs in 1976, three years before her formal retirement.
+She joined Pomona College in 1949 as the Dean of Women, and was promoted to dean of students in 1969 and vice president for student affairs in 1976, three years before her formal retirement.
 During her tenure, she advocated for women's education, engaged with student protests against the Vietnam War, oversaw reform of residential life policies to eliminate parietal rules, and co-founded the Claremont Colleges' Intercollegiate Women's Studies Program.
 She earned widespread recognition for her work and was praised by colleagues for her independent and dignified personality.

 Early life

 Jean Brosius Walton was born on March 6, 1914, the fourth of five daughters, in Middletown Township, Bucks County, Pennsylvania.
 She grew up on the campus of George School, where her father George was the principal.
 Her mother Emily (née Ingram) was a homemaker.
 For high school, she attended George School and enjoyed mathematics classes in which she was often the only female student.
 She then enrolled at Swarthmore College, where she majored in math.
 She was socially active and played several sports but found dating difficult.
 After graduating in 1935 with highest honors, she taught high school math at Moorestown Friends School in New Jersey for three years.
 She then earned a master's degree in mathematics from Brown University in 1940, following the completion of her thesis on the Riemann–Stieltjes integral.

 In 1945, she enrolled at the University of Pennsylvania to pursue a Ph.D.
 Her relationship with her advisor, German number theorist Hans Rademacher, was at first difficult because she did not fit his idea of a typical mathematician.
 However, she ultimately won his confidence after completing a difficult assignment that required her to translate French and German papers in an unfamiliar field, topology.
 She submitted her dissertation, "Theta series in the Gaussian field", on March 12, 1948, and after a successful defense received her doctorate in mathematics that June.
 It was published by the Duke Mathematical Journal in September 1949.
 She would later describe the experience as "isolating but confidence-boosting."